divinecuration/divinecuration.github.io/_posts/2020-10-06-benjamin-on-brecht.md

 layout: post
 title: "Walter Benjamin on Brecht"
 date: 2020-09-26 05:23:00
-categories: [thoughts, benjamin, brecht, displacement]
+categories: [benjamin, brecht, subjectivity, representation, zizek]
 ---

 Some excerpts from Walter Benjamin's Understanding Brecht {% cite benjamin-brecht %}, plus notes.
 See also a previous post on [Brecht and the Chinese Opera]({{site.baseurl}}/2020/07/07/brecht.html).